Texas State Office

 |IJ-TX client Maria Robledo|

 IJ Texas' first case was an economic liberty challenge to a state law limiting computer repair to licensed private investigators:Texas Computer Repair–Rife v.
 Texas Private Security Board.
-The law, which requires computer repair technicians to become licensed private investigators, passed in 2007 and has since evoked concern among skilled computer technicians across Texas.
+The law, which required computer repair technicians to become licensed private investigators, passed in 2007 and evoked concern among skilled computer technicians across Texas.
+Fortunately, the Texas legislature eventually succumbed to common sense, and the law was revised, marking IJ-TX’s first successful steps in making Texas a freer, friendlier state for entrepreneurs.

-On December 8, 2009, IJ-TX filed a constitutional challenge on behalf of eight eyebrow threaders against the Texas Department of Licensing and Regulation.
+On December 8, 2009, IJ-TX filed a constitutional challenge that has now made its way to the Supreme Court of Texas.
+The suit was filed on behalf of eight eyebrow threaders against the Texas Department of Licensing and Regulation.
 Texas is demanding that eyebrow threaders—who use nothing but tightly wound cotton thread to remove unwanted facial hair—obtain an expensive and unnecessary license or be under threat of shutting down.
 State enforcers are instructing successful threaders, some with more than 20 years of experience, to spend $20,000 and one year of their lives going to a school that doesn’t teach their trade.
 Particularly in these troubled economic times, the last thing Texans need is for the government to stand in the way of people who are trying to earn an honest living.
 IJ-TX is fighting to allow eyebrow threaders to continue practicing their trade free from unnecessary government regulation.

 816 Congress Ave, Suite 960